KireinaHoro/research-plan/main.typ

 environments such as multi-tenancy, inspectability, and accounting.
-As we integrate deeply and fundamentally with the OS, security is of utmost importance; we plan to employ various formal methods approaches to verify the correctness of critical components and how they interact with the rest of the system.
+As we integrate deeply and fundamentally with the OS, security is of utmost importance; we plan to employ various formal methods approaches to verify the functional correctness and isolation properties of critical components and how they interact with the rest of the system.

 #pagebreak(weak: true)